-• 20 internal marks in each theory course will be awarded on the basis of two separate tasks such as an assignment/ seminar/ quiz/ survey/ small project/written test etc. In a practical course internal marks will be awarded to students on the basis of day to day conduct of the work/practical/ activity/seminar.
+• 20 internal marks in each theory course will be awarded on the basis of two separate tasks such as an assignment/ seminar/ quiz/ survey/ small project/written test etc. Records of both of these tasks will be duly maintained by the concerned faculty/ college.

+• In a practical course internal marks will be awarded to students on the basis of day to day conduct of the work/practical/ activity/seminar.
 Students will maintain a record of the work in the form of daily diary/ reflective journal/ report to be deposited with the concerned faculty/ college.